7 Exercises In First Trimester: When To Start & Its Benefits

 Image: Shutterstock

 1. Kegel exercises: Engaging in pelvic floor exercises, commonly known as Kegel exercises, strengthens the muscles and tissues in the lower part of your body.
 These muscles extend from the front, near the pubic bone, to the back, alongside the spine supporting the uterus, bladder, intestines, and bowels.
 Strengthening these muscles is believed to be advantageous for vaginal muscles.
-Also, performing these exercises throughout your pregnancy, especially in your ninth month, can be extra beneficial as they might contribute to increased pelvic floor relaxation, facilitating childbirth and potentially reducing the likelihood of requiring an episiotomy (8).
+Also, performing these pregnancy exercises throughout your gestation period, especially in your ninth month, can be extra beneficial as they might contribute to increased pelvic floor relaxation, facilitating childbirth and potentially reducing the likelihood of requiring an episiotomy (8).

 When Should You Avoid Exercise?